E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

     :glob:
     :maxdepth: 1

-    ./modules/Quantum_Smolyak/readme
+    ./modules/Quantum_Smolyak_MPI/readme

-The **Quantum_Smolyak** is an MPI implementation of the Smolyak algorithm in ElVibRot-TnumTana, a general quantum dynamics code using curvilinear coordinates and a numerical kinetic energy operator .
+The **Quantum_Smolyak_MPI** module is an MPI implementation of the Smolyak algorithm in ElVibRot-TnumTana, a general quantum dynamics code using curvilinear coordinates and a numerical kinetic energy operator .